HomeLists › Costing & Finance

 Guest experience consistencyVariable: complaints every 10–15 tablesControlled: complaints <1 per 100 tables

-What a technical recipe card is and why 67% of restaurants don't have one
+What a technical recipe card is and why 67% of restaurants don't have one?

 The gap between theoretical and real food cost: how 8 percentage points vanish without control

-The real cost, without standardization, easily climbs to 36% or 40% because no one controlled portion size, trim loss, or mise en place waste.
-That 8-percentage-point gap, in a restaurant doing $50,000 USD/month in sales, is $4,000 USD evaporating every month without leaving a trace on the income statement.
-The recipe card closes that gap: it documents the real yield of each input, the exact portion weight, and the updated unit cost.
-With that data in hand, calculated and actual food cost converge.
-In restaurants audited by Masterestaurant that implemented complete cards, the gap shrank from 9 points to under 2 points within a 60-day cycle.
-With a standard recipe, price is built in reverse: you define the target food cost —32% maximum under the Masterestaurant rule, ideally 28%–30%— and the price comes from the documented cost, not from what the restaurant across the street charges.
+In the real kitchen, without standardization, that figure climbs easily to 36% or 40% because nobody controlled portion size, trim loss, or mise en place waste.
+Eight percentage points of difference, in a restaurant billing $50,000 USD a month, is $4,000 USD evaporating every month without a trace on the income statement.
+The recipe card closes that gap: it documents the real yield of every input, the exact portion weight, and the updated unit cost, and with those three numbers on the table, calculated and actual food cost finally converge.
+In restaurants audited by Masterestaurant that completed their cards, the gap dropped from 9 points to under 2 in just 60 DAYS.
+If a dish's real cost is $4.20 USD and you're targeting a 30% food cost, the minimum selling price has to be $14.00 USD: that's how simple the MATH gets once a standard recipe is behind it.

-How to price from documented cost, not from what the competition charges
+How to price from documented cost, not from what the competition charges?

-If a dish's real cost is $4.20 USD and you're aiming for 30% food cost, the minimum selling price is $14.00 USD.
-Without a recipe card, many operators set $13.00 USD because 'that's what the competition charges' and unknowingly run a 32.3% food cost.
-That $1.00 USD difference per plate, over 200 covers a day, is $6,000 USD per month in lost margin.
-The recipe card turns pricing into math, not intuition — and that is what separates profitable restaurants from the rest.
-Documented trim loss in the recipe card enables a weekly inventory cross-check: purchases plus opening inventory minus closing inventory equals theoretical consumption; if actual consumption exceeds that figure by more than 3%, there's a leak — unregistered trim, mise en place waste, or pilferage.
-In restaurants implementing this cross-check under the Masterestaurant method, trim losses fall 35% on average within the first 90 days.
+Without a card, many operators set $13.00 USD because 'that's what the competition charges' and end up running a 32.3% food cost without knowing it.
+That $1.00 USD gap per dish, multiplied across 200 covers a day, is $6,000 USD in lost margin every month.
+The card turns pricing into verifiable arithmetic, not intuition, and that arithmetic is what separates profitable restaurants from the rest.
+Purchases plus opening inventory minus closing inventory: that simple subtraction is theoretical consumption, and when actual consumption exceeds it by more than 3%, there's a leak: unregistered trim loss, mise en place waste, or pilferage.
+Under the Masterestaurant method, crossing that number against weekly inventory drops trim loss 35% on average within the first 90 days.

 Documented trim control: crossing the recipe card against weekly inventory